cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

    :width: 8in
    :align: center

-For this 3.0 release, CDAP only supports predicate conditions based on counters from your MapReduce programs.
-Because of this, condition nodes are currently only useful when they follow MapReduce nodes that make use of one or more counters.
-In a later version, we will expose many more kinds of conditions, for other components, to allow other possible execution paths and structures.
+For this 3.0 release, CDAP only supports predicate conditions based on counters from previous MapReduce programs.
+Because of this, condition nodes are currently only useful when they follow MapReduce nodes; they can then make use of counters emitted by the MapReduce program to take the decision.
+In a later version, we will add more information to the ``WorkflowContext`` which will allow for more complex decisions.

 Example of Using a Workflow
 ===========================